David Hattner: Education and career

 David Hattner was born to Louis and Joan Hattner, residents of Toledo, Ohio.
 His father was not a musician but owned an extensive record collection which included classical music, which influenced David at a young age.
-Prior to college, Hattner attended the Interlochen Arts Camp in 1980 and from 1982–1984.
+Prior to college, Hattner attended the Interlochen Arts Camp in 1980 and from 1982 to 1984.
 He then spent three years at the Interlochen Arts Academy where he studied with Richard MacDowell and Frank Kowalsky, graduating in 1986.
 He has stated that his experiences at Interlochen inspired him to become a professional musician and conductor.
 In the summer of 1987, following his freshman year at Northwestern University where he studied clarinet performance under Robert Marcellus, Hattner was selected to perform at the Spoleto Music Festival in Italy.
 In 1988 he placed second in the International Clarinet Association's Young Artist Competition and was selected to be a member of the American-Soviet Youth Orchestra.
 Hattner earned a music degree with honors from Northwestern in 1990.
 Following his graduation, Hattner returned to Toledo and presented a clarinet recital at the University of Toledo's Center for the Performing Arts.

 In 1996 Hattner moved to New York City and became the principal clarinetist of the Princeton Symphony Orchestra.
 His Lincoln Center debut took place at Alice Tully Hall in November 1996 with the American premiere of Isang Yun's Quintet No. 2 for Clarinet and Strings.
 He also performed with the Garden State Philharmonic, Long Island Philharmonic, New Jersey Symphony Orchestra, Orpheus Chamber Orchestra, and the Quintet of the Americas.
 Hattner guest conducted the Oklahoma Chamber Ensemble and Garden State Philharmonic and organized benefit concerts at St. Ignatius of Antioch Church in Manhattan to feed local residents.
 In 2001, he released The Clarinetist Composer with Albert Tiu.
 By 2002 Hattner was the music director and clarinetist of Camerata Atlantica, an ensemble he co-founded with Mark Sloss.